 WHERE DO YOU SOURCE THE INGREDIENTS USED IN YOUR COCONUT WATER KEFIR?

-We source our young coconuts from the South Pacific and work with approved importers who employ sustainability practises.
+We source our young coconuts from the South Pacific and work with approved importers who employ sustainable practises.
 We use Body Ecology Kefir Starters by Donna Gates.
 We source our natural flavours here in New Zealand.
-Our packaging, including our boxes and bottles and lids, are all sourced from New Zealand businesses.
+Our packaging, including our boxes, bottles and lids, are all sourced from New Zealand businesses.